YosemiteLabs/fc/README.md

  - Logging Infrastructure
  - Wraps many Boost APIs, such as boost::filesystem, boost::thread, and boost::exception to acceleate compiles
  - Support for unofficial Boost.Process library.
+ - Support HTTP/1.1 keep-alive mode on this version of websocketpp